Philosophy + FAQ

 Perhaps you have always wanted to try a social dance, maybe you have danced other dances or you have already taken tango classes elsewhere…which Tango Studio class or workshop would be right for you?
 The very best place to start learning with us is to take The Foundation Workshop.
 In this 2 hour workshop you get a chance to experience what tango is all about and just as important you get a feeling for us as teachers and dancers.
-From there most students go on to take the Wednesday Technique and Fundamentals Classes, which work in detail to build a strong foundation for future learning.
-If the Foundation Workshop does not fit your schedule you can start directly with the Wednesday Fundamentals Class or schedule a Private Lesson.
+Then most students go on to take the Technique Training and Level 1 Series, which work in detail to build a strong foundation for future learning.
+If the Foundation Workshop does not fit your schedule you can start directly with the Level 1 Class or schedule a Private Lesson.

 Can I skip the fundamentals classes?